 Master the Art of Creative Writing

-Through intimate writing seminars and in-depth peer reviews, you will learn to think critically about your craft.
-Examining literary works, exploring genres, and establishing a close mentorship with faculty will all contribute to your development as a writer and help you to discover your unique style and voice.
-Monmouth’s M.F.A. program is a rigorous course of study built on the foundation of the M.A. in English and teaches students to apply their skills in literary analysis to their own projects, including course assignments, a Creative Thesis, and professionally.
+Through one-on-one mentorships with faculty thesis advisors, intimate writing seminars, and in-depth peer reviews, you will learn to think critically about your craft.
+Examining literary works, exploring genres, and establishing close relationships with professors will all contribute to your development as a writer and help you to discover your unique style and voice.
+Monmouth’s M.F.A. program is a rigorous course of study built on the foundation of the M.A. in English and teaches students to apply their skills in literary analysis to their own creative projects and professional careers.

 EN 655A-B: Creative Thesis Seminar (6 credits)

-Students will complete 100 pages or the equivalent of a book-length manuscript, consisting of previously written work that has been revised substantially along with new work.
-In addition, the student will craft a critical paper (12-15 pages) analyzing comparable texts that exemplify the literary tradition from which the thesis springs.
+Students will complete 80-200 pages or the equivalent of a book-length manuscript, consisting of previously written work that has been revised substantially along with new work.
+In addition, the student will craft a critical paper (10-15 pages) analyzing comparable texts that exemplify the literary tradition from which the thesis springs.
 The paper may discuss the influence of analyzed works on the thesis, but will focus on a discussion of the craft evident in the creative works discussed.
-For more information, click here.